Robert Wunderlich: Biography

 Wunderlich grew up the son of an electrician in Queens, New York.
-He then went on to study English and earned a B.A. in Chemistry from Columbia University on a scholarship from the electrician’s union, graduating in 1975.
-He then received a Masters in Physics and a Ph.D. in Chemical Physics from Harvard University.
+He then went on to study English and earned a B.A. in chemistry from Columbia University on a scholarship from the electrician’s union, graduating in 1975.
+He then received a master's in physics and a Ph.D. in chemical physics from Harvard University.

 Inspired by his wife, Andrea Spatz, who is a financial planner, Wunderlich earned an MBA in finance from UCLA and went on to found a financial consulting firm.
 He began his public service by serving as Beverly Hills' representative of the Metropolitan Water District of Southern California from 2007.
 In 2017, he won the race for City Councilman focusing on the city's infrastructure, environmental sustainability and transportation.
 Wunderlich won the race by a narrow margin of 18 votes.

 On April 6, 2021, he was installed as mayor of Beverly Hills, California in a virtual ceremony.